mkardel/opencv_snake/README.md

 Just a little exercise to test the possibility of 2d game development using OpenCV.
 Small but playable version of snake, written in C++.
 Total development time was about an hour.
-Requires OpenCV, comes with a CmakeLists file for easier building.
+Requires OpenCV, comes with a CMakeLists file for easier building.

 # Build and play: